KallePettersson/katacoda-scenarios/repeat-executable-tutorial/travisCI.md

 The `dist:trusty` tell Travis that we want to run everything in an up to date ubuntu environment, the `sudo: false` tell Travis that we don't need sudo privileges in our shell and the `language: cpp` tells Travis that we have a cpp project.

 Now let’s create the script that will run each time Travis is triggered.
 This will execute like a shell script that first installs CxxTest, moves to the source folder, builds the project and finally tests it.
-The script uses our previously defined make rules to both build our project and compile our tests.
+The script uses our previously defined make rules to both build our project and compile and run our tests.

 <pre class="file" data-filename="devops-executable-tutorial/.travis.yml" data-target="insert" data-marker='# Commands here:'>
 # Commands here: